DerBrunoIR/CourseGraph/README.md

 <!-- TOC --><a name="conclusion"></a>
 # Conclusion

-To determine the quality of the results is no straight-forward task due to ambiguity.
+Determining the quality of the results is not straightforward due to interpretation errors of the ambiguous data.
+Nevertheless, a expected trend can be observed.
+Fundamental courses tend to be prerequisites for a larger number of specialized courses.
-However, we can recognize certain trends, like:
-- Fundamental courses are more often required than specialized courses.

-However, there are also some high-ranked courses I didn't know about previously; I just want them to be listed here:
+Additionally, I discovered some highly ranked courses that I was previously unaware of.
+These notable courses include:

+- Robotics
+- DMH Data Management on Modern Hardware
+- DBPRA Datenbankpraktikum
+- Digital Image Processing
+- DBT Database Technology
-- Robotics, DMH Data Management on Modern Hardware, DBPRA Datenbankpraktikum, Digital Image Processing, DBT Database Technology, Lichtechnik: Grundlagen und Anwendungen, Einführung in die Lichttechnik, MDS Management of Data Streams
+- Lichtechnik: Grundlagen und Anwendungen
+- Einführung in die Lichttechnik
+- MDS Management of Data Streams

-This might be a sign that those courses are indeed useful.

 <!-- TOC --><a name="course-ranking"></a>
 # Course Ranking